Second-Coming/second-coming/second.md

 lay the foundation and be instrumental in carrying on the great work.
-That this Gospel must be preached unto all people before the **second coming of Christ, which from the signs of the times it is expected will be in *this generation*…*** [1843+100=1943] A Seeker after Truth.”
+That this Gospel must be preached unto all people before the **second coming of Christ, which from the signs of the times it is expected will be in This Generation…*** [1843+100=1943] A Seeker after Truth.”
 (TIMES AND SEASONS, edited by John Taylor "TRUTH WILL PREVAIL" Vol. IV, No. 8, CITY OF NAUVOO, ILL.
 March 1, 1843
 <http://www.centerplace.org/history/ts/v4n08.htm> )

 1843 April 2, **[1890 second coming prediction]** <span id="14"